LeivurGargiulo/WTFU-Android/README.md

 1. Check volume slider in WTFU is not at 0%
 2. Verify device alarm volume is not muted
-3. Ensure alarm sound file exists at `app/src/main/res/raw/alarm_sound.mp3`
-4. Test with a different sound file

 ### App crashes on alarm trigger

 1. Check LogCat for error messages
 2. Verify all permissions are granted
-3. Ensure alarm sound file is present and valid
-4. Try reinstalling the app
+3. Try reinstalling the app

 ## Contributing